Rio Ramirez

-J Rio Ramirez (born February 6, 1998) is a Professional American/Mexican soccer player who currently plays for the Dallas Sidekicks in the Major Arena Soccer League.
+J Rio Ramirez (born February 6, 1998) is a Professional American/Mexican soccer/footbal player who currently plays for United Premier Soccer League club Foro SC and club Tulsa Oilers Indoor Football League.

 Playing career

 Ramirez played with NPSL side Fort Worth Vaqueros for three seasons with (6 goals), as well as a spell with Major Arena Soccer League side Mesquite Outlaws during the 2019–20 season having (4 goals).
 On April 22, 2021, Ramirez signed a one-year deal with USL League One side North Texas SC.
 He made his debut on May 2, 2021, appearing as an 88th-minute substitute during a 4–0 loss to Greenville Triumph.
 North Texas went on to lose in the quarterfinals, and he was not signed the following year.

 On December 30, 2021, Ramirez signed with the Major Arena Soccer League's Dallas Sidekicks.
-With minimal games and minutes played by Ramirez, Dallas Sidekicks were eliminated by Ontario Fury also in the quarterfinals.
+Ramirez helped Dallas Sidekicks make playoffs since2018, Dallas Sidekicks were eliminated by Ontario Fury also in the quarterfinals.
+Ramirez competed in The Soccer Tournament 2023 with ZALA FFF, in The Soccer Tournament 2024 with Supra United FC, and The Soccer Tournament 2025 with Reunion City.

+Ramirez joined United Premier Soccer League club Foro SC in 2023.
+2025 Ramirez as a player/assistant coach helped defeat the new USL League One team, Texoma.
+Advancing on the next round losing to Tormenta FC.